-With summer here, there are many opportunities for ministry that may not exist during the school year.
+With summer almost over, there are still many opportunities for ministry that may not exist during the school year.
+During COVID churches are getting creative about ministry and outreach.
 Some churches are finding renewed focus and energy during the summer months, taking opportunities especially, for outreach with youth and children.
 Looking for some new ideas for summer ministry?

 Here are four ideas for summer ministry that are working for some rural churches in Virginia.